WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Another perk includes rental car collision and loss damage insurance for up to 31 days.

-Tangerine World Elite Mastercard also comes with mobile device insurance in the event of damage, theft, or technical failure.
+Tangerine World Mastercard also comes with mobile device insurance in the event of damage, theft, or technical failure.

 Tangerine also offers special pricing on subscriptions through this credit card, along with airport lounge access and other perks.